TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Detailed Experimental Setup

 \textbf{FullTrain.} This method trains the entire backbone, serving as the strong baseline in terms of accuracy performance, as it utilises all the required resources without system constraints.
 However, this method intrinsically consumes the largest amount of system resources in terms of memory and computation among all baselines.

 \textbf{LastLayer.} This refers to adapting only the head (\textit{i.e.}~the last layer or classifier), which requires relatively small memory footprint and computation.
 However, its accuracy typically is too low to be practical.
-Prior works~\cite{ren_tinyol_ijcnn21,lee_learning_2020} adopt this method to update the last layer only for on-device training.
+Prior works~\citep{ren_tinyol_ijcnn21,lee_learning_2020} adopt this method to update the last layer only for on-device training.

-\textbf{TinyTL}~\cite{cai_tinytl_nips20}.
+\ydk{ \textbf{Transductive}~\citep{2019_baseline_fsl_transductive}.
+This method finetunes a model using the standard cross-entropy loss based on labelled support images and then finetunes it using the Shannon entropy loss as a regulariser based on unlabelled query images.
+The finetuning process consists of two steps (full training with cross-entropy loss followed by Shannon entropy loss).
+Hence, the training overhead is larger than FullTrain.

+\textbf{AdapterDrop}~\cite{ruckle-etal-2021-adapterdrop}.
+AdapterDrop selects some adapters to be dropped from the first, more shallow layers instead of having adapters for all the blocks/layers of a model to improve its training efficiency.
+Because some adapters close to the input layer are dropped, backpropagation is not required all the way to the input layer, saving computation, latency and energy.
+Also, training occurs on adapters while freezing the backbone, reducing computation.
+Note that TinyTL can be considered one variant of AdapterDrop with no dropped layers as TinyTL adds adapters (i.e., lite residual modules) to all the blocks and updates only these added parts while freezing the backbone. }

+\textbf{TinyTL}~\citep{cai_tinytl_nips20}.
 This method proposes to add a small convolutional block, named the lite-residual module, to each convolutional block of the backbone network.
 During training, TinyTL updates the lite-residual modules while freezing the original backbone, requiring less memory and fewer computations than training the entire backbone.
-As shown in our results, TinyTrain requires the second largest amount of memory and compute resources among all baselines.
+As shown in our results, \sysname\ requires the second largest amount of memory and compute resources among all baselines.

-\textbf{SparseUpdate}~\cite{lin2022ondevice}.
+\textbf{SparseUpdate}~\citep{lin2022ondevice}.
 This method reduces the memory footprint and computation in performing on-device training.
 Memory reduction comes from updating selected layers in the network, followed by another selection of channels within the selected layers.
 However, SparseUpdate adopts a static channel and layer selection policy that relies on evolutionary search (ES).
-This ES-based selection scheme requires compute and memory resources that the extreme-edge devices can not afford.
-Even in the offline compute setting, it takes around 10 mins to complete the search.
+This ES-based selection scheme requires computation and memory resources that the tiny-edge devices can not afford.
+Even in the offline compute setting, it takes around 10 minutes to complete the search.